-Do not impede the handlebar turning by routing the cables, harnesses and hoses improperly (see Cable, Wire, and Hose Routing section in the Appendix chapter).
+If the handlebar does not turn to the steering stop it may cause an accident resulting in injury or death.
+Be sure the cables, harnesses and hoses are routed properly and do not interfere with handlebar movement (see Cable, Wire, and Hose Routing section in the Appendix chapter).

-Install the brake hose clamp.
+• Install the brake hose clamp.

-Torque - Brake Hose Clamp Bolt: 6.9 N·m (0.70 kgf·m, 61 in·lb)
+Torque - Brake Hose Clamp Bolt: 6.9 N⋅m (0.70 kgf⋅m, 61 in⋅lb)